psimsa/observator/README.md

 ### Usage

 1.  **Add the `[ObservatorTrace]` attribute** to any method, class, or interface you want to instrument.
-For classes and interfaces, all methods will be traced.
+For classes and interfaces, all public instance methods will be traced.
+    - **Note:** You cannot use `[ObservatorTrace]` on both a class and its methods at the same time.
+If both are present, a compile-time error will be emitted.

     ```csharp
     using Observator;

     namespace MyAwesomeApp;

+    // Class-level usage (all methods instrumented)
     [ObservatorTrace]
     public class MyService
     {